Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 Should I make the wedding band at the same time as the engagement ring?

-Can the band use laboratory-grown diamonds?
+Can the band use lab-grown diamonds?

 Text Andrew the ring style you keep coming back to.

 A photo, sketch, or even a rough idea is enough to start.
-Andrew can usually tell you whether the smartest path is a sourced diamond, a modified setting, a CAD build, or a short call to compare options.
+I can usually tell you whether the smartest path is a sourced diamond, a modified setting, a CAD build, or a short call to compare options.